Medical & Engineering Studies Career Advise

 Engineering is mainly covered by design and building, using engines, machines, and structures to enhance our living world.
 Engineering is all around us from roads to bridges to the airplanes we fly and the cars we drive to the Wi-Fi we use, the clean water we drink and the prosthetics used in the medical profession.
 You will usually need a degree in an engineering-related field.
 However, for some organizations other STEM-related degrees are also welcome always check the employer requirements.

 - Studying medicine or How to become a doctor

 - A comprehensive guide on how to become a doctor – from the ins and outs of applying to medical school to experiencing life as a doctor.

-We’ve pulled together some practical tips and real life advice to get you through your first year of medical school.
+- Your first year, We’ve pulled together some practical tips and real-life advice to get you through your first year of medical school.

-Exam time can be nerve wracking – get tips and advice from our straightforward, low stress, high success plan to passing the first time.
+- How to pass your uni exams, Exam time can be nerve-wracking – get tips and advice from our straightforward, low stress, high success plan to passing the first time.

-Get the most out of clinical attachments – some details are Northern Ireland specific however can also be applied across the UK.
+- Get the most out of clinical attachments – some details are Northern Ireland specific, however, you can also be applied across the UK.

 - Clinical academic careers Learn about the particular skills and experiences that medical academics bring to healthcare in the UK.